90% Attendance Rule for Credit

 Addressing Chronic Absenteeism

-Mentoring through community agencies
+Mentoring through community partnership agencies.

 Every Day in School Counts